 Tokyo Tower is like the love child of the Eiffel Tower and Golden Gate Bridge.
 The Japanese are really good at taking things from the west and combining it to new and wonderful things.
 This is just one example of that.

 The Japanese are not that great at combining English into sentences that make sense.
 But they do their cooking well, and then it doesn’t matter that your table is just a beer crate with a plate on top of it.

-Shinbashi means “Old Bridge”, and Shinbashi district got its name from a bridge that was new in 1604.
+Shinbashi means “New Bridge”, and Shinbashi district got its name from a bridge that was truly new in 1604.
 Both the bridge and the river has since disappeared, and there isn’t much in the way of tourist attractions here.
 Unless you like to just watch everyday Tokyo life go by.
 In that case, this area will do just fine.